A work arrangement which would allow for ultimate travel freedom is a pipeline dream for many. However, c

 Although the stereotypical image of a digital nomad includes white people working from their laptops in some heavenly beach in Thailand, the reality is much different.
 Adequate infrastructure and reliable WiFi are the cornerstones of the digital nomad lifestyle.
 That’s why finding a good coworking space is paramount to a successful spell as a digital nomad.

 Read this guide about how you can negotiate a remote working position with your employer so you can travel the world without sacrificing your career.
 There are people who have been doing this for years and have no intention of stopping!
+Also, if you are interested in building a distributed remote tech team, companies like CloudEmployee can help you find the right candidates.

 Become a pet sitter